cinvesrob/Aria/README.txt

 ### Using ARIA from your own Makefile or other build system: ###

-If you want to keep your program in a different place than the Aria examples directory, and use your own Makefile or other build tool, you need to use the following g++ options to compile the program:
+If you want to keep your program in a different place than the ARIA examples directory, and use your own Makefile or other build tool, you need to use the following g++ options to compile the program:

  -fPIC -I/usr/local/Aria/include

 If you wish, you may also use -g and -Wall for debugging information and useful warnings.
-Aria does not use exceptions, so you may also use -fno-exceptions if you wish; this will cause any use of exceptions in your program to trigger a compile error.
+ARIA does not use exceptions, so you may also use -fno-exceptions if you wish; this will cause any use of exceptions in your program to trigger a compile error.